H-class battleship proposals: H-42 through H-44

 After the completion of the H-41 design, Hitler issued a request for a larger battleship and placed no restrictions on gun caliber or displacement.
-The only requirements were a speed of 30 kn, horizontal and underwater protection sufficiently strong enough to protect the vessel from all attacks, and a main battery properly balanced with the size of the ship.
+The only requirements were a speed of 30 kn, horizontal and underwater protection strong enough to protect the vessel from all attacks, and a main battery properly balanced with the size of the ship.
 The results were purely study projects intended to determine the size of a ship with strong enough armor to counter the rapidly increasing power of bombs deployed by the Allies during the war.
 The Commission did not discuss its activities with Raeder or his successor, Admiral Karl Dönitz, or with other branches in the OKM.
 As the designs for the H-42, H-43, and H-44 battleships were purely conjectural, no actual work was begun.
 The German navy did not seriously consider construction on any of the designs, which were so large that they could not have been built in a traditional slipway.
 The Construction Office of the OKM sought to disassociate itself from the projects, which they found to be of doubtful merit and unnecessary for German victory.